-The Intro to Courts course will provide students an overview of the criminal justice judicial system and its processes.
+This course will provide students an overview of the criminal justice judicial system and its processes.
 It examines the courtroom work group, the trial process and challenges to the process.
 The course also reviews the juvenile court system and its differences from the adult judicial system.